-Strategy: Educate the residents of the Village of River Forest (VRF) on effective and efficient waste diversion, and
+Strategy: Educate the residents of the Village of River Forest (VRF) on effective and efficient waste diversion, and then make it easy to do so.

-• Work with the VRF Public Works and VRF Park District to ensure that Zero Waste Stations are set-up and staffed at all large-scale VRF events, complete with compostable bags and signage
+Work with the VRF Public Works and VRF Park District to ensure that Zero Waste Stations are set-up and staffed at all large-scale VRF events, complete with compostable bags and signage

-• Identify the large-scale VRF events (e.g., Food Truck Rally, Memorial Day Parade Celebration in Keystone Park, Concerts in the Park, etc.)

-• Solicit volunteers from across the VRF to staff the Zero Waste Stations

-Create a one-page training document to ensure "one voice" across volunteers as they dialogue with event attendees to evangelize how to sort their waste properly
+- Identify the large-scale VRF events (e.g., Food Truck Rally, Memorial Day Parade Celebration in Keystone Park, Concerts in the Park, etc.) - Solicit volunteers from across the VRF to staff the Zero Waste Stations - Create a one-page training document to ensure "one voice" across volunteers as they dialogue with event attendees to evangelize how to sort their waste properly

-Zero Waste Stations are now present at most large-scale VRF events with compostable bags; however, the program has some room for improvement:
+Zero Waste Stations are now present at most large-scale VRF events such as Party in the Park, LemonAID Stand, Touch a Truck and Food Truck Rally and Des Plaines River Clean UP.
+There is however, room for improvement:

-Signage - there is very little
+- Signage there is very little

-• Volunteers - there are few because they are recruited on an event-by-event basis
+- Volunteers there are few because they are recruited on an event-by-event basis

-• Measurement - it is not consistent
+- Measurement it is not consistent